 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 145,674 people, 52,798 houses or apartments, and a median cost of homes of $156,315, Savannah real estate and house prices are near the national average for all cities and towns.
+With a population of 146,763, 53,865 total housing units (homes and apartments), and a median house value of $152,571, Savannah real estate and house prices are near the national average for all cities and towns.

 Relative to Georgia, our data show that Savannah's latest annual appreciation rate is lower than 60% of the other cities and towns in Georgia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Savannah differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Savannah - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Savannah real estate investment or home purchase decisions.

 |$349,001 - $466,000||5.8|

 |$233,001 - $349,000||12.3|

 |$117,001 - $233,000||39.2|

 |$58,001 - $117,000||26.3|